kafka-learn/kafka-doc/docs/documentations/kafka_streams/develop/dsl-api.md

   );
 ```

-Transformation	Description
-Inner Join
+* **Transformation**

+    * **Inner Join**

-(KStream, KTable) → KStream
+        * (KStream, KTable) → KStream

+            * **Description**

-Performs an INNER JOIN of this stream with the table, effectively doing a table lookup. (details)
+                Performs an INNER JOIN of this stream with the table, effectively doing a table lookup. [(details)](http://kafka.apache.org/11/javadoc/org/apache/kafka/streams/kstream/KStream.html#join-org.apache.kafka.streams.kstream.KTable-org.apache.kafka.streams.kstream.ValueJoiner-)

-Data must be co-partitioned: The input data for both sides must be co-partitioned.
+                **Data must be co-partitioned:** The input data for both sides must be [co-partitioned](http://kafka.apache.org/11/documentation/streams/developer-guide/dsl-api.html#streams-developer-guide-dsl-joins-co-partitioning).

-Causes data re-partitioning of the stream if and only if the stream was marked for re-partitioning.
+                **Causes data re-partitioning of the stream if and only if the stream was marked for re-partitioning.**

-Several variants of join exists, see the Javadocs for details.
+                Several variants of `join` exists, see the Javadocs for details.

+                ```java
                 KStream<String, Long> left = ...;
                 KTable<String, Double> right = ...;

-// Java 8+ example, using lambda expressions
-KStream<String, String> joined = left.join(right,
+                // Java 8+ example, using lambda expressions KStream<String, String> joined = left.join(right,
                     (leftValue, rightValue) -> "left=" + leftValue + ", right=" + rightValue, /* ValueJoiner */
                     Joined.keySerde(Serdes.String()) /* key */
                     .withValueSerde(Serdes.Long()) /* left value */
                 );

                 // Java 7 example
                 KStream<String, String> joined = left.join(right,
                     new ValueJoiner<Long, Double, String>() {
                     @Override
                     public String apply(Long leftValue, Double rightValue) {
                         return "left=" + leftValue + ", right=" + rightValue;
                     }
                     },
                     Joined.keySerde(Serdes.String()) /* key */
                     .withValueSerde(Serdes.Long()) /* left value */
                 );
+                ```

                 Detailed behavior:

-The join is key-based, i.e. with the join predicate leftRecord.key == rightRecord.key.
+                * The join is *key-based*, i.e. with the join predicate `leftRecord.key == rightRecord.key`.

-The join will be triggered under the conditions listed below whenever new input is received.
-When it is triggered, the user-supplied ValueJoiner will be called to produce join output records.
+                * The join will be triggered under the conditions listed below whenever new input is received.
+When it is triggered, the user-supplied `ValueJoiner` will be called to produce join output records.

-Only input records for the left side (stream) trigger the join.
+                    * Only input records for the left side (stream) trigger the join.
 Input records for the right side (table) update only the internal right-side join state.

-Input records for the stream with a null key or a null value are ignored and do not trigger the join.
+                    * Input records for the stream with a `null` key or a `null` value are ignored and do not trigger the join.

-Input records for the table with a null value are interpreted as tombstones for the corresponding key, which indicate the deletion of the key from the table.
+                    * Input records for the table with a `null` value are interpreted as tombstones for the corresponding key, which indicate the deletion of the key from the table.
 Tombstones do not trigger the join.

                 See the semantics overview at the bottom of this section for a detailed description.

-Left Join
+    * **Left Join**

-(KStream, KTable) → KStream
+        * (KStream, KTable) → KStream

+            * **Description**

-Performs a LEFT JOIN of this stream with the table, effectively doing a table lookup. (details)
+                Performs a LEFT JOIN of this stream with the table, effectively doing a table lookup. [(details)](http://kafka.apache.org/11/javadoc/org/apache/kafka/streams/kstream/KStream.html#leftJoin-org.apache.kafka.streams.kstream.KTable-org.apache.kafka.streams.kstream.ValueJoiner-)

-Data must be co-partitioned: The input data for both sides must be co-partitioned.
+                **Data must be co-partitioned:** The input data for both sides must be [co-partitioned](http://kafka.apache.org/11/documentation/streams/developer-guide/dsl-api.html#streams-developer-guide-dsl-joins-co-partitioning).

-Causes data re-partitioning of the stream if and only if the stream was marked for re-partitioning.
+                **Causes data re-partitioning of the stream if and only if the stream was marked for re-partitioning.**

-Several variants of leftJoin exists, see the Javadocs for details.
+                Several variants of `leftJoin` exists, see the Javadocs for details.

+                ```java
                 KStream<String, Long> left = ...;
                 KTable<String, Double> right = ...;

-// Java 8+ example, using lambda expressions
-KStream<String, String> joined = left.leftJoin(right,
+                // Java 8+ example, using lambda expressions KStream<String, String> joined = left.leftJoin(right,
                     (leftValue, rightValue) -> "left=" + leftValue + ", right=" + rightValue, /* ValueJoiner */
                     Joined.keySerde(Serdes.String()) /* key */
                     .withValueSerde(Serdes.Long()) /* left value */
                 );

                 // Java 7 example
                 KStream<String, String> joined = left.leftJoin(right,
                     new ValueJoiner<Long, Double, String>() {
                     @Override
                     public String apply(Long leftValue, Double rightValue) {
                         return "left=" + leftValue + ", right=" + rightValue;
                     }
                     },
                     Joined.keySerde(Serdes.String()) /* key */
                     .withValueSerde(Serdes.Long()) /* left value */
                 );
+                ```

                 Detailed behavior:

-The join is key-based, i.e. with the join predicate leftRecord.key == rightRecord.key.
+                * The join is key-based, i.e. with the join predicate `leftRecord.key == rightRecord.key`.

-The join will be triggered under the conditions listed below whenever new input is received.
-When it is triggered, the user-supplied ValueJoiner will be called to produce join output records.
+                * The join will be triggered under the conditions listed below whenever new input is received.
+When it is triggered, the user-supplied `ValueJoiner` will be called to produce join output records.

-Only input records for the left side (stream) trigger the join.
+                    * Only input records for the left side (stream) trigger the join.
 Input records for the right side (table) update only the internal right-side join state.

-Input records for the stream with a null key or a null value are ignored and do not trigger the join.
+                    * Input records for the stream with a `null` key or a `null` value are ignored and do not trigger the join.

-Input records for the table with a null value are interpreted as tombstones for the corresponding key, which indicate the deletion of the key from the table.
+                    * Input records for the table with a `null` value are interpreted as tombstones for the corresponding key, which indicate the deletion of the key from the table.
 Tombstones do not trigger the join.

                 For each input record on the left side that does not have any match on the right side, the ValueJoiner will be called with ValueJoiner#apply(leftRecord.value, null); this explains the row with timestamp=3 in the table below, which lists [A, null] in the LEFT JOIN column.

                 See the semantics overview at the bottom of this section for a detailed description.

 **Semantics of stream-table joins:** The semantics of the various stream-table join variants are explained below.
 To improve the readability of the table we assume that (1) all records have the same key (and thus we omit the key in the table) and that (2) all records are processed in timestamp order.
 The columns INNER JOIN and LEFT JOIN denote what is passed as arguments to the user-supplied [ValueJoiner](http://kafka.apache.org/11/javadoc/org/apache/kafka/streams/kstream/ValueJoiner.html) for the ```join``` and ```leftJoin``` methods, respectively, whenever a new input record is received on either side of the join.
 An empty table cell denotes that the ```ValueJoiner``` is not called at all.